jborjon/jborjon.github.io/notes/about-page-notes.md

 # Additional ideas

 One way of providing value would be to reference [this study](https://hbr.org/2013/03/good-grammar-should-be-everyon) and so teach them the cost of bad grammar, then show that I can fix it to help you get ahead in your career.
 Heck, that can be a business in itself.
 Although, beware of correlation vs. causation.
 (Definitely add grammar and spell correction as a service.)

+"If subpar grammar could be [limiting your business opportunities](https://hbr.org/2013/03/good-grammar-should-be-everyon), can you imagine what publishing lackluster content could be doing for your reputation?"